ttyrho/matematicas/Referencias/Libros/velleman2019how3e.md

 ---
 tags:
-  - referencia
+  - libro/monografia
 aliases:
+  - "How to Prove It: A Structured Approach (3rd ed)"
   - How to Prove It
-  - "How to Prove It: A Structured Approach (3rd ed)"
 ---
 # [How to Prove It: A Structured Approach (3rd ed)](https://www.cambridge.org/highereducation/books/how-to-prove-it/6D2965D625C6836CD4A785A2C843B3DA)